DesignthatMatters/Otter-Firmware-ADE/readme.md

 - `legacySpring2018`: Legacy code base from Spring 2018.
 Mirror of how this repository looked like in Spring 2018.
 - `tests`: Different Otter codes used for testing
 - `IntegratedOtter`: Current, most up-to-date Otter code for the functioning system.

+### Note to future developers
+- Currently, hard-coded version number is displayed on the UI (in `integratedOtter.ino`).
+This means that this version number should be incremented manually after there has been substantial update to the code.
+- In the future, it would be necessary to come up with better version tracking system.